 Maybe you’ve already heard somewhere the name rootkit1.
 The name which comes from the Linux and Unix operating systems means the most privileged account admin that is called ” the root”.
-And the applications with the help of which a user can have admin-level access or unauthorized root access to the device is called the “kit”.
+And the applications with the help of which a user can have admin-level access or unauthorized root access to the device are called the “kit”.

 What is a Rootkit Attack?

-With the help of rootkit malware threat actors can have the access to and control over the targeted device further conducting malicious activity.
-Once the rootkit is on device it will either install other malware or steal the personal data and financial information.
+With the help of rootkit malware threat actors can have access to and control over the targeted device further conducting malicious activity.
+Once the rootkit is on the device it will either install other malware or steal the personal data and financial information.
 In addition, threat actors can use it as a botnet conducting DDoS(Denial-of-Service)2 attacks or sending spam.
 Rootkits can exist as a single piece of software but often they are made up of a collection of tools.

 IMPORTANT NEWS FOR THE READER:The Ukrainian Computer Emergency Response Team (CERT-UA) said Ukraine has been hit by massive DDoS attacks.

 The rootkit attack operates near or within the kernel of the operating system which gives threat actors the ability to make direct commands to the computer.
 In such a way, threat actors can install, for example, a keylogger to capture your keystrokes without you knowing this.
 A keylogger3 steals your personal information like online banking details or credit cards.